tbicr/django-pg-zero-downtime-migrations/README.md

 |  31 | `CREATE INDEX CONCURRENTLY`                   |  X   |                               | safe operation                                                                                                                                                                                                                                                                 |
 |  32 | `DROP INDEX CONCURRENTLY`                     |  X   |                               | safe operation \*\*\*                                                                                                                                                                                                                                                          |

-\*: main point with migration on production without downtime that your code should correctly work before and after migration, lets look this point closely in [Dealing with logic that should work before and after migration](#dealing-with-logic-that-should-work-before-and-after-migration) section.
+\*: main point with migration on production without downtime that your old and new code should correctly work before and after migration, lets look this point closely in [Dealing with logic that should work before and after migration](#dealing-with-logic-that-should-work-before-and-after-migration) section.

 \*\*: postgres will check that all items in column `NOT NULL` that take time, lets look this point closely in [Dealing with `NOT NULL` constraint](#dealing-with-not-null-constraint) section.